 Sometimes it pays to be a tourist in your own Country and this was one of them days, I was so happy to finally see both places and i would totally recommend visiting whether you’re from the UK or just visiting the UK!

 Are you ready to book a tour now?
-Have a look at these awesome options!
+Have a look at these awesome options which enable you to see so much in just a one day trip from London:

 For more Day trip from London ideas have a look at these posts: